Employment: Organizational justice

 Organizational justice is an employee's perception and judgement of employer's treatment in the context of fairness or justice.
 The resulting actions to influence the employee-employer relationship is also a part of organizational justice.

 Workforce organizing

 Employees can organize into trade or labor unions, which represent the workforce to collectively bargain with the management of organizations about working, and contractual conditions and services.

 Ending employment

 Usually, either an employee or employer may end the relationship at any time, often subject to a certain notice period.
 This is referred to as at-will employment.
 The contract between the two parties specifies the responsibilities of each when ending the relationship and may include requirements such as notice periods, severance pay, and security measures.
 A contract forbidding an employee from leaving their employment, under penalty of a surety bond, is referred to as an employment bond.
 In some professions, notably teaching, civil servants, university professors, and some orchestra jobs, some employees may have tenure, which means that they cannot be dismissed at will.
 Another type of termination is a layoff.

+Legality

+Employers are generally required to report to the government, and follow labour law and immigration law to prevent illegal or unreported employment.